gislab-npo/gislab-doc/docs/installation/physical.rst

 because it provides best performance.
 It will run GIS.lab client session on client machine instead of original operating system installed (if any) on hard drive.
-Original operating system and local data will stay untouched and will be ready to run again after GIS.lab client is shut down.
+Original operating system and local data will stay **untouched** and will be ready to run again after GIS.lab client is shut down.

 To run physical client, it is required to connect machine running GIS.lab server and client machines via **Gigabit switch and cables**, CAT 5e or higher.

 There is no reason to be afraid of loosing domestic operating system.
-GIS.lab client is capable to run even if you have **Windows**, **Linux** or **MAC OC X**.
-The spell is concealed in a type of machine booting.
+GIS.lab client is capable to run even if you have Windows, Linux or MAC OSX installed on cliet machine.

 Complete process of running GIS.lab client using physical mode, i.e. GIS.lab unit consists of three main steps.